JulKoroleva/CaesarCipher/README.md

 ![#Laurel Leaves](https://i.postimg.cc/qRXhPyhk/logo.png)
 </div>

+## About Caesar Cipher
+The Caesar cipher is one of the simplest and oldest encryption techniques.
+It works by shifting each letter in the plaintext by a fixed number of positions down or up the alphabet.
+This app preserves the original alphabet of the text, ensuring that both the encryption and decryption maintain the same character set.

 ## Features
 -   **Language Detection**: The app automatically detects the language of your browser and adjusts its user interface to be either in English or Russian accordingly.